All you wanna Know about French Press

 French Press is the most economical coffee brewing method, which is pretty easy to use.
 Anyone with minimal expertise can brew a perfect cup of coffee through this method.

 French Press coffee maker has the simplest design compared to all other coffee brewing methods.
 It consists of a simple jar made of steel, glassware, or stone and a plunger assembly that contains metal filters.

 French Press is an immersion type of coffee brewing coffee method in which coffee grounds remain immersed in the water for four to six minutes to extract the flavors.

 In contrast, we cannot control all these parameters when we brew coffee with automatic coffee makers.
-Therefore, if you are like me, sometimes you want to change things up.

-How to use a French Press Coffee Maker For a Perfect Brew
+How to Use a French Press Coffee Maker

 What You’ll Need